AZAL Arena

-AZAL Arena is a football stadium in Shuvelan settlement of Baku, Azerbaijan.
+AZAL Arena is a football stadium in the Shuvelan settlement of Baku, Azerbaijan.
 It was the home stadium of Shuvalan FK.
 The stadium holds 3,500 people and opened in 2011.

 Background

-The first game ever played at AZAL Arena was AZAL PFC - FK Baku (1:0), April 10, 2011.
+The first game ever played at AZAL Arena was AZAL PFC - FK Baku (1:0), on April 10, 2011.
 Belarusian striker Gennady Bliznyuk scored a first goal at the stadium.

-On 17 February 2011, UEFA approved this stadium to be used for international football matches and gave 2 stars for stadium category.
+On 17 February 2011, UEFA approved this stadium to be used for international football matches and gave 2 stars for the stadium category.

 Future

 The club plans to construct another tribune and increase the capacity to 6000 in the coming years.

 Events

 The stadium was used as a training ground during 2012 FIFA U-17 Women's World Cup.